-While Cavalier King Charles Spaniels are excellent companions for many people, they are not necessarily for everyone.
-It’s important to both you and your future pet to select a dog breed that suits you, your family and your lifestyle.
+Cavalier King Charles Spaniels are excellent canine companions, but not necessarily for everyone.
+It’s important to select a dog breed that suits you, your family, and your lifestyle.

 Have you considered the financial commitment of owning a dog?
-In addition to the fact that Cavalier King Charles Spaniel puppies are generally quite expensive to purchase in the first place (anywhere from $1,200 & up), you will pay for veterinarian care, pet food, housing, and toys for your new best friend.
-If you will need the services of a pet sitter/walker or boarding kennel, plan ahead for that too.
+In addition to the fact that Cavalier King Charles Spaniels are an expensive breed, you will also pay for veterinarian care, pet food, housing, and toys for your new best friend.
+You may opt for the services of a pet sitter/walker or boarding kennel.
 Owning a dog is a joy, but not an inexpensive pleasure!

 Do you already have other pets?
-Cavalier King Charles Spaniels very social animals and are generally happy to be around other cats and dogs.
-Introduce your new Cavalier Spaniel to your other pets gradually, and again, be watchful if your other are larger and might hurt your new puppy accidentally.
+Cavalier King Charles Spaniels are social animals and are generally happy to be around other cats and dogs.
+Introduce your new Cavalier Spaniel to your other pets gradually, and again, be watchful if your others are larger and might hurt a new puppy accidentally.

 How will you exercise your Cavalier King Charles Spaniel?
-Though they are a toy breed, Cavalier Spaniels need a moderate amount of exercise every day stay healthy.
-Are you prepared to take walk your new pet every day?
+Though they are a toy breed, Cavalier Spaniels need a moderate amount of exercise every day to stay healthy.
+Be prepared to walk your new pet daily.
 Even if you have a fenced yard, you will probably find that your Cavalier King Charles Spaniel won’t enjoy running around the yard by himself.
 To give your Cavalier Spaniel a real workout, you’ll have to come outside and play with him.